-Your capacity to endure risks may be at odds with your tolerance (or appetite) for risk.
-That’s because risk capacity, your ability to endure a drop in portfolio value without undergoing a substantial decline to your standard of living is different from the amount of risk you feel comfortable with.
-In other words, while you may be comfortable with an aggressive asset allocation your portfolio may be less able (the capacity) to support your desired standard of living in a down market.
+Your capacity to endure risks may be at odds with your risk tolerance (or appetite).
+That’s because risk capacity, your ability to endure a drop in portfolio value without a substantial decline in your standard of living, is different from the amount of risk you feel comfortable with.
+In other words, while you may be comfortable with an aggressive asset allocation, your portfolio may be less able (the capacity) to support your desired standard of living in a down market.

 Research suggests risk capacity is highest before retirement and decreases during retirement.
 This makes sense because when you’re saving for retirement, poor market returns can be offset by either increased savings to bolster the portfolio or working longer to give the portfolio more time to recover from a down market.
-In retirement, the options are more limited because retirees may find it difficult to return to the workforce as a result of reduced employment opportunities to earn income to counter (save more or delay retirement) market losses.
+In retirement, the options are more limited because retirees may find it difficult to return to the workforce due to reduced employment opportunities to earn income to counter (save more or delay retirement) market losses.

 Risk capacity often gets overlooked.
-That’s unfortunate because in retirement your capacity to endure risk becomes more important than your tolerance (appetite) for risk.
-Knowing the difference between the two and how you decide to position your portfolio can be a crucial factor in a satisfying and stress-free retirement.
+That’s unfortunate because, in retirement, your capacity to endure risk becomes more important than your tolerance (appetite) for risk.
+Knowing the difference between the two and how you decide to position your portfolio can be crucial to a satisfying and stress-free retirement.

 III.
-The pitfalls of doing your own retirement income planning.
+The pitfalls of doing your retirement income planning.

 Retirement income planning is complex.
-From figuring out the best ways for converting assets to income streams and stretching income to last a lifetime to address the many risks in retirement, the decumulation phase is complex.
-This shouldn’t come as a surprise as the stakes increase the closer you get to retirement.
+From figuring out the best ways to convert assets to income streams and stretching income to last a lifetime to address the many risks in retirement, the decumulation phase is complex.
+This shouldn’t surprise as the stakes increase the closer you get to retirement.
 There are more options for solving retirement challenges at ages 60 or 70 than at ages 75 or 85.

-Trying to do your own retirement income planning is perilous.
-There are so many pitfalls and bumps in the road to do it correctly without proper knowledge, skill set, and experience.
-Working with a financial professional can be one of the smartest retirement planning decisions you can make as they can help with good decision making.
+Trying to do your retirement income planning is perilous.
+There are many pitfalls and bumps in the road to doing it correctly without proper knowledge, skill set, and experience.
+Working with a financial professional can be one of the smartest retirement planning decisions, as they can help with good decision-making.
 According to a LIMRA 2016 “Dear Advisor” survey of those with $500,000 or more in assets with a formal written retirement income plan, 80 percent reported they were very confident in their retirement security.
 In contrast, only 50 percent of those with $500,000 or more assets reported the same level of retirement security without a written plan.
-According to this same survey, the three tasks most respondents felt they needed the most help with were estimating how many years assets will last, developing a specific plan for withdrawals, and creating a comprehensive plan to generate income.
+According to this survey, the three tasks most respondents felt they needed the most help with were estimating how many years assets will last, developing a specific withdrawal plan, and creating a comprehensive plan to generate income.

-Retirement security and satisfaction rest on developing and executing a formal written retirement income plan that addresses these 3 tasks (among others).
-Failing to address these most basic tasks can negate the best efforts made toward saving for retirement and imperil lifetime retirement spending.
+Retirement security and satisfaction rest on developing and executing a formal written retirement income plan that addresses these three tasks (among others).
+Failing to address these basic tasks can negate the best efforts toward saving for retirement and imperil lifetime retirement spending.

 2 FINDINGS FROM OTHERS